Vandersar02/Ping-Pong/README.md

 ## Running the Game

 # Assets
-background.jpg: The background image for the game. /n icon.jpg: The icon for the game window. \n music_bg.mp3: Background music for the game. ball.jpg: The image of the ball.
+  1-  background.jpg: The background image for the game.
+  2-  icon.jpg: The icon for the game window.
+  3-  music_bg.mp3: Background music for the game.
+  4-  ball.jpg: The image of the ball.